top of page

 Partnership with First Reformed Church:

-In 2019, coLAB Arts moved its offices and studio space to First Reformed Church, where it hosts meetings, workshops, performances, and events like the Summer Institute.
-During COVID-19, coLAB Arts staff were able to use this space to produce virtual content as it shifted its entire programming online.
+In 2019, coLAB Arts moved its offices and studio space into the First Reformed Church Education building, where it hosts meetings, workshops, performances, and events like the Summer Institute.